-America’s famous animal advocate Colleen Paige founded National Dog Day 11 years ago.
+National Dog Day was founded by the famous animal advocate Colleen Paige 15 years ago.

-On National Dog Day we take a moment to appreciate dogs and the wonderful impact they have on our daily lives.
-We think about all the dogs that haven’t yet found a loving home.
-It is also about promoting pet rescue and responsible dog ownership to give back to our beloved dogs what they give us.
+On this day we take a moment to appreciate our beloved dogs who give so much to us, and the wonderful impact they have on our daily lives.
+We think about those dogs that haven’t yet found a loving home, and ways that we can promote pet rescue and responsible dog ownership, to ensure that all dogs in our society are protected and cared for.

-We honour all dogs – our pet dogs, who are members of our families; the search & rescue dogs and bomb-sniffing dogs who help saving lives every day; the assistance and guide dogs who help impaired and disabled people to live more functional lives … just to mention a few.
+On this day we honour all dogs – our pet dogs, who are members of our families; the search & rescue dogs and bomb-sniffing dogs who help save lives every day; the assistance and guide dogs who help impaired and disabled people to live more functional lives, the livestock working dogs that tirelessly help our help our farmers … just to mention a few.

 To celebrate National Dog Day, we want to share with you these amazing stories about some everyday dog heroes:

 Lucky – helping an Aussie digger to find his way back into life

 Josh joined the Australian Army at the age of 21 and went to Afghanistan twice.
 His time there was rewarding but challenging and he saw things that he wished he’d never seen.
 Diagnosed with PTSD, the Young Diggers program provided him with Lucky, a rescue dog who was trained to be a mental health assistance dog.